Nikko89/MovieFinder-RN-Expo-/README.md

 React Native, Redux, Expo, tMDB API.

-Helpers: ES Lint, Airbnb js style guide.
+Helpers: ES Lint, Airbnb js style guide

 ## What It Does

 You can search for movies, and add or delete them to and from favorites.
 Search options: Keyword, genre, date, or genre plus date.
-Currently implemented: Keyword, genre.
-Date not working yet.

 ## To Do

-Fix Styling, Responsiveness, finish search options, debug persistence between runs, add dynamic navigation, destructure components, add propTypes
+Fix Styling, Responsiveness, debug persistence between runs, add dynamic navigation, destructure components, add propTypes

 ## Cloning and Installing with NPM